What is The Dark Side of Entrepreneurship?

 I wasn’t very fond of my job, but it was not a reason big enough to leave my job.

-Soon Fascination turned into inspiration.
-His tales of conquering the big evil world of business was no joke.
-And then, I started assessing my current situation as a programmer in a company, where I worked on a small module of a big project of a more prominent company.
+I started assessing my current situation as a programmer in a company, where I worked on a small module of a big project of a bigger company.

 One beautiful day, I quit my job.